Todd Bowles: Tampa Bay Buccaneers

-Following the 2022 season, starting quarterback Tom Brady announced his retirement and the Buccaneers signed Baker Mayfield in free agency as a result.
+Following the 2022 season, Brady announced his retirement and the Buccaneers signed Baker Mayfield in free agency as a result.
 The team finished the 2023 season atop the NFC South for the third consecutive year with a 9–8 record.
 They defeated the Philadelphia Eagles 32–9 in the Wild Card Round but lost to the Detroit Lions 31–23 on the road in the Divisional Round.

 The Buccaneers finished the 2024 season atop the NFC South for the fourth consecutive year with a 10–7 record.
 However, they lost to the Washington Commanders 23–20 in the Wild Card Round.

 Since being elevated to head coach in 2022, Bowles has earned widespread respect for his ability to keep the Buccaneers competitive through major roster transitions.
 He guided Tampa Bay to three consecutive NFC South titles from 2022–2024, becoming the first head coach in franchise history to win the division in each of his first three seasons.
 Praised for his steady leadership and defensive expertise, Bowles has overseen the continued development of a young nucleus that includes Calijah Kancey, Yaya Diaby, Zyon McCollum, and Antoine Winfield Jr., while also maximizing the veteran leadership of team captain Lavonte David.
 His defenses have consistently ranked among the league’s toughest against the run, and his ability to adapt game plans has been credited with keeping Tampa Bay in contention even as the roster evolved following Tom Brady’s retirement.
 Bowles’ partnership with Jason Licht has been central to sustaining the franchise’s identity as a postseason fixture.

 On June 26, 2025, Bowles signed a multi-year contract extension with the Buccaneers.